 In the last parliament, he was the Liberal Democrat parliamentary party's spokesperson on international affairs and championed calls to defend human rights and combat poverty around the world.
 Today he is chairing the party's new expert policy working group on Brirtain's place in the world.

 Martin's wife Shona is a doctor working for Public Health England.
 They live in Leckhampton with children Maya and Sam who are both at school locally.
-Martin is also a trustee of the Gloucestershire Wildlife Trust, a trustee of the Cheltenham Trust (which runs the Pittville Pump Room, Wilson art gallery & museum, Leisure@, Town Hall and the Prince of Wales Stadium), a patron of homeless charity Cheltenham Open Door and a trustee of the Emthonjeni Trust, a local charity that supports people with HIV/AIDS in the Eastern Cape of South Africa.
+Martin is also a trustee of the Gloucestershire Wildlife Trust, a trustee of the Cheltenham Trust (which runs the Pittville Pump Room, Wilson art gallery & museum, Leisure@, Town Hall and the Prince of Wales Stadium), a patron of homeless charity Cheltenham Open Door and a trustee of the Emthonjeni Trust, a Cheltenham-based charity that supports people with HIV/AIDS in the Eastern Cape of South Africa.